Neuropharmacology & Neurotherapeutics

 Preventing future concussions is critical.
 While most people recover fully from a first concussion within a few weeks, the rate of recovery from a second or third concussion is generally slower.

 Even after symptoms resolve entirely, people should return to their daily activities gradually once they are given permission by a doctor.
 There is no clear timeline for a safe return to normal activities although there are guidelines such as those from the American Academy of Neurology and the American Medical Society for Sports Medicine to help determine when athletes can return to practice or competition.
-Further research is needed to better understand the effects of mild TBI on the brain and to determine when it is safe to resume normal activities.
+Further research is needed to better understand the effects of mild traumatic brain injury on the brain and to determine when it is safe to resume normal activities.

-People with a mild TBI should:
+People with a mild traumatic brain injury should:

 These symptoms may be related even if they occurred several weeks after the injury.